 ‘That’s sad Grandpa.
 I don’t like death.’
 The little one was quite sensitive for her age.

 ‘Death is not the end child.
 It is the beginning of a new circle.’
 He smiled.
 ‘The puddles evaporate.
 The vapors float back above and form clouds.
 Then it rains again.
 The circle is repeated.’

 ‘So they come back……….the raindrops.
 They always come back.
 Don’t they?’
 She asked excitedly.

 ‘Oh yes they do.
 They always do child.’
 He breathed with obvious relief.
 He didn’t like disappointing the child.

 The little girl sat down on the wooden stairs and waited for the rain alongside her grandfather.
 After a moment, the old man sat down too.
 He was too old to keep standing for long.
-He placed his hand protectively around her delicate shoulders and drew her near.
+He placed his hand protectively around her delicate shoulders and drew her nearer.

 ‘Grandpa!’
 She asked after a while.

 ‘Yes child!’
 He knew the question answer session was not over.
 In fact it was never over.
 But he knew she loved asking questions and he liked answering her questions.

 ‘Do you love rains only because they smell of wet earth and the circle of life?’

 ‘No.’ The old man smiled.
 ‘I also love rains because they remind me of the golden butterflies.’